ecss-soton/verify/README.md

 | `sotonId`   | `string` | The Southampton Id to check for                                      |
 | `guildId`   | `string` | **Required**.
 The discord guild Id that is fetching this information |

-Either discordId or sotonId is **required**.
-If you provide both the api will try the discordId first then the sotonId and return whichever is valid or error if neither are valid.
+Either discordId or sotonId is **required**, but you cannot provide both otherwise an error will be returned

 Returns